 A strongly-implied case of stepsister and step-Parental Incest can occur if you marry Banion at his sister Brin's urging.
 Brin will marry your father, but become your lover as well.

 Bullying a Dragon: Make no mistake, Julianna let herself be imprisoned because she hoped Elodie would have a change of heart at some time.
-If Elodie decides to execute her, however, she will have no qualms about killing princess to make her escape.
+If Elodie decides to execute her, however, she will have no qualms about killing the princess to make her escape.

 By the Power of Grayskull!: "Illuminate!"
 Played with: one of Elodie's possible Lumen mentors teaches her to say this to activate her powers, the other doesn't.
 It works fine either way, though flavor text says saying something helps.
 Her father uses it, too.

 Call Back: Early in the game, this exchange occurs—